TRIPLE THREAT: Moniteau Senior Kendall Sankey Helping Moniteau With Points, Assists and a Lot of Rebounds

 Kelly is averaging more than 20 points per game this season and went over 1,000 points in her career.

-Junior Sophia Fleeger, she saw a lot of action off the bench last season, is the fifth starter and they have all already gelled.
+Junior Sophia Fleeger, who saw a lot of action off the bench last season, is the fifth starter and they have all already gelled.

 Sankey has been good in just about every area on the court.